QiufangMa/ICON-problem-statement/draft-nair-icon-problem-statement.md

   * Optional - Zero-Trust for Agent

-  * Optional - Agent Trust Control and Delegation : Defines how trust is assigned, delegated, and enforced across agents
+  * Optional - Agent Trust Control and Delegation: Defines how trust is assigned, delegated, and enforced across agents

-- Guardrail Specification : Focuses on defining the constraints and safeguards that govern agent behavior at runtime.
+- Guardrail Specification: Focuses on defining the constraints and safeguards that govern agent behavior at runtime.
 Guardrails may apply to inputs, outputs, actions, and access to context or data, and are intended to prevent unsafe, non-compliant, or unintended outcomes.
 The objective is to provide a structured approach to specifying and enforcing these constraints in a way that is consistent, composable, and aligned with overall governance policies.